 The western end of Rough Island is home to the only remaining example of original forest cover of the barrier Islands of the Waimea/Waimeha Inlet.
-Only one other similar remnant exists in Te Tau Ihu, which can be found in Golden Bay/Mohua14.
+Only one other similar remnant exists in Te Tau Ihu, which can be found in Golden Bay/Mohua.
 This small remnant of lowland tōtara-kanuka-mixed broadleaf forest (0.77 ha in area) is of very high ecological value and forms one of the key sites for conservation in the Motueka Ecological District.
 Overall the site is regarded to be in very good condition.

 Young lowland tōtara trees dominate the canopy of this small secondary forest remnant.
 They are present either as a taller component of the canopy or as emergents.
 Adult to mature kanuka are also present, with one adult broadleaf that may have been planted.
 The broadleaved canopy or sub-canopy is of kohuhu, fivefinger, mahoe and mapou.
 Young mapou regeneration is widespread up to 4m tall.
 Regeneration of all these species other than fivefinger and kohuhu abounds.
 Tagasaste have been planted through the site.

 The understorey is variable.
 Some areas are dense with broadleaved regeneration, particularly mahoe and mapou.
-Others are more open, perhaps where the canopy is
+Others are more open, perhaps where the canopy is denser.

-13 Council initiated the Significant Native Habitats project to survey natural areas on private land and on public land outside public conservation lands.
-The project aims to survey the extent, type and values of natural vegetation, wetlands and wildlife habitat that remain. denser.
 The ground is largely covered in mossy litters, with generally very sparse vegetation.
 Some patches of houndstongue fern occur locally.
 The sedge Carex raoulii/testacea and the hookgrass Uncinia scabra are very rare.
 Where the canopy is more open, an exotic grass sward dominates.
 Some old man's beard seedlings occur locally in such areas, as do occasional broom, barberry, spindle and bracken.
 Hawthorn is rare.
 Some manuka and ngaio plantings occur around a short section of margin.